Aussie’s New Copywriting “Superpower” Brings $33K in First Projects

 “I kind of fell in love with it,” Max says.
 “I loved the idea of helping people make decisions based on things I’ve said.”

-Then a contact recommended he look into programs from American Writers and Artists Inc. (AWAI).
+Then a contact recommended he look into programs from American Writers & Artists Institute (AWAI).
 But first, she offered a warning.

 “She said, ‘I’m going to give you this sales page but be careful.
 There’s a fair chance you’ll be sucked in,’” Max recalls.